-The function fprintf() is identical to printf(), save that the first argument is a file pointer that specifies the file to be written.
+The function fprintf() is identical to printf(), except that the first argument is a file pointer that specifies the file to be written.

 The function fclose() is the inverse of fopen(); it breaks the connection between the file pointer and the external name that was established by fopen(), freeing the file pointer for another file.
-There is a limit on the number of files that a program may have open simultaneously, so you should free things when they are no longer needed.
-There is another reason to call fclose() on an output file - it flushes the buffer in which putc() collects output. fclose() is called automatically for each open file when a program terminates normally.
+There is a limit, depending on available memory, on the number of files that a program may have open simultaneously, so you should free things when they are no longer needed.
+There is another reason to call fclose() on an output file - it flushes the buffer in which fopen() - Open a File

+${\tt putc}$ () collects output.
+Each file is closed automatically when a program terminates normally.